Agency Reporting Requirements for USASpending.gov

 Simplify reporting, streamline reporting requirements, and reduce compliance costs, while improving transparency, and

 Improve the quality of data submitted to USAspending.gov by holding agencies accountable.

 Furthermore, several OMB memoranda documents discuss policy aspects of compliance with the DATA Act:

 The FFATA and DATA Act outline the information needed for federal spending transparency reporting.
 These requirements were translated into core data definition standards that were standardized with feedback from the federal community and external stakeholders.
 The finalized definitions and background information for those elements are available on the Data Elements Page.
 Specific definitions for data elements required by FFATA and DATA Act are provided on the DAIMS page of the Fiscal Service Data Transparency website in the Reporting Submission Specification (RSS) and Interface Definition Document (IDD).

 - Reporting Requirements - DATA Act Information Model Schema (DAIMS)

-All agencies must provide details about their budgetary resources, obligations, outlays, and de-obligations at the Treasury Account Symbol (TAS), Program Activity/Object Class, and Award levels, as well as financial assistance award information to the DATA Act Broker/USAspending in accordance with the most recently implemented DAIMS.
+All agencies must provide details about their budgetary resources, obligations, outlays, and de-obligations at the Treasury Account Symbol (TAS), Program Activity/Object Class, Award and Disaster Emergency Fund Code (DEFC) levels, as well as financial assistance award information to the DATA Act Broker/USAspending in accordance with the most recently implemented DAIMS.